LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 Extracted Spectra
 ~~~~~~~~~~~~~~~~~
-The primary data products we provide are the 1-D extracted spectra.
+The primary data products we provide are the 1-D extracted wavelength-calibrated spectra.
 These spectra are stored in a FITS
 binary table.
 As such they are in extension 1 of the FITS file.
 The extension is also named SPECTRUM for
 easy access.
 The columns included in the table are below: